ArashiXP/Group7-Compiler/Lexer/Michael/readme.md

 I already did all the necessary stuff to make the pl0_lexers so don't worry too much about that
-    However, there could be an error in his lexer_output code which I talked about him in class so that will be fixed soon probably
+    However, there could be an error in his lexer_output code which I talked about him in class so that will be fixed soon probably<br>
     So it is best to probably wait a little bit before starting